Facts which TIZ may not know about the Faith Musonda case - Zambia: News Diggers!

 THE response from Transparency International-Zambia (TIZ) to our editorial opinion on the Faith Musonda case makes good reading.
-They raise good points and we agree with them that this is a matter that deserves extensive public discourse.
+They raise interesting points and we agree with them that this is a matter that deserves extensive public discourse.
 We have observed that the difference between TIZ’s arguments and the News Diggers position is that the NGO is speaking from a legal and logic point of view.
-Everything that they cite in their response to our editorial opinion is correct at law.
-But they are assuming many things and also making a...
+Everything that they cite in their response to our editorial opinion maybe correct at law but they are assuming many things and speculate about why...

 Menu